dawonn/vectornav/README.md

 devices.
 Simply configure your launch files to point to the serial port of the deice and you can use rostopic to quickly get running.

+Check out the ROS2 branch for ROS2 Support!

 The MIT License (MIT)